skymodules/vs-kit/.github/terraform/README.md

 # GitHub Repository Terraform

-Terraform managed GitHub Repository automation for this repoisitory.
-Use this terraform workspace to setup your GitHub repository with the following features:
+Terraform managed GitHub Repository automation for the setup of this repoisitory.
+Use this terraform workspace to setup the GitHub repository with the following features:

 - [ ] GitHub Actions
 - [ ] GitHub Branch Protection